briandfoy/briandfoy.github.io/_posts/2019-06-22-finding-domains-to-block.md

 $ sudo /usr/local/sbin/dnsmasq --no-daemon --log-queries --log-facility=~/dns.log
 {% endhighlight %}

 I have to configure 127.0.0.1 to be the first nameserver so the requests go to the local port 53 first.
-They pass through *dnsmasq* and onto the next DNS server since I don't actually resolve any addresses.
+The DNS requests then pass through *dnsmasq* and onto the next DNS server since I don't actually resolve any addresses.

 I leave it open in a terminal window and hope that I remember to kill it later because it collects a lot of information: